 If the application is not approved, the agent must advise the worker of the SIRA appeal process.

-When the worker’s claim is with a SICorp insurance agent, the agent will assess applications that are more than $500, but less than $10,000.
+When the worker’s claim is with an agent for icare Insurance for NSW4, the agent will assess applications that are more than $500, but less than $10,000.

-Self and specialised insurers will assess applications for funding that are more than $500 but less than $2,000.
+Self and specialised insurers5 will assess applications for funding that are more than $500 but less than $2,000.

 The agent/insurer will write to the worker and the person submitting the application, advising their decision to approve or decline the request, along with the reason for their decision within 14 days (or within 21 days for a combined education or training assistance and SIRA training application).